redhat-cne/spec/spec.md

 # Example

-The following example shows a O-RAN Event embed in CloudEvents and serialized as JSON:
+The following example shows a Cloud Native Events embeded in CloudEvents and serialized as JSON:

 ```JSON
 {